Dark matter from primordial black holes would hold charge: Overview of the main results

 We estimate the late times rate of accretion of electrons and protons within dark matter haloes which are long lived, and that for large enough masses contain an electron-proton plasma (alongside other chemical elements).
 For low mass PBHs, $M\lesssim10^{13}$kg, the rate is always lower than the Hubble rate at $z=0$ which allows us to ignore the continuity equation in the accretion process.
 When this rate is multiplied by the Hubble time it provides us with the fraction of PBHs with a charge of $Q=e$, or equivalently, with the charge per mass of PBHs.
 The charge of PBHs above this mass would be limited by the amount of charge that can be accreted in a halo, during a Hubble time (taking into account the velocity of charged particles in the plasma), and can be as high as the charge that brings to a halt, at the outer horizon of the PBH, electrons incoming from a distance of one Debye length.
 With these estimates we find that PBH charge increases steadily with mass.
 For $M>10^{22}$ kg the final charge for PBHs of monochromatic mass $M$ in haloes reads, $Q/M\simeq1.15 \times 10^{-52}M\,C/\mbox{kg}$.

-PBHs in all the mass ranges explored here are subject to discharge by accretion of charges in the early Universe { and also at late times.
-The effective cross-section of the PBH, taking into account its initial charge and mass, makes the rate of charge accretion in the early Universe larger than the expansion rate after the PBH formation.
-However, this rate is lower than the rate of recharge of PBHs in haloes at late times. }

-Additionally, PBHs are subject to discharge by the production of charged particles via the Hawking and/or Schwinger mechanisms.
-The rate of discharge by Hawking radiation is higher than the rate of expansion of the Universe at very high temperatures.
-At late times, the rate of discharge of $Q=e$ PBHs is lower than the accretion charging rate of PBHs in dark matter haloes if $M>1$kg and, in general, the charge of PBHs in haloes is lower than $Q_{\rm rapid}$, the minimum charge for the rapid Schwinger discharge.
-Therefore the charge of PBHs in haloes should be stable.
-The extremal RN PBHs of Planck mass do not emit Hawking radiation, although it is still a subject of study whether the Schwinger effect could discharge them.

-We study possible shielding by magnetic fields that could avoid discharge by both, accretion and emission of particles.
-Rotating PBHs \cite{Mirbabayi20} with electrical charges produce dipolar magnetic fields around them.
-This magnetic field effectively deviates incoming charges and avoids discharge in the case of maximally spinning black holes regardless of their mass.
-Furthermore, allowing an additional amount of magnetic monopole charge for PBHs \cite{Maldacena} can help as a further shield for black holes that are less than maximally spinning (see the Appendix).
-It is then possible that maximally spinning PBHs could hold their initial Poisson charges to the present day.
-High mass PBHs that could form accretion discs around them would have an additional contribution to their shielding as these discs would produce dipolar magnetic fields via the Biermann Battery process.

-On the other hand, by estimating a force-equivalent for the Hawking and Schwinger emission processes, we find that the magnetic field of maximally rotating PBHs can also prevent the emitted discharge to escape the PBH, making them appear charged from large distances.
-For Hawking emission this would be valid for $1<M/$kg$<10^{12}$, a range of masses that should evaporate by $z=0$, in any case.
-The Schwinger discharge, on the other hand, would be shielded completely by this magnetic field, regardless of their mass and charge.
 Therefore, as summarised in Fig. \ref{fig:final} our final charges would lie between the negative { stable} halo charge and the negative initial Poisson charge (whichever is the largest, shown as gray shaded regions); if the initial Poisson is positive, it can either be shielded and stay constant, or it can be totally discharged and later on, within dark matter haloes, it would tend toward the negative halo charge given by the black, solid or dashed lines, depending on the halo mass.
 For comparison the figure also shows the extremal RN charge.

 The later results do not contradict the well founded arguments pointing out that PBHs would quickly loose any initial electric charge.
 We simply find that this loss is not relevant { for PBHs living in present day haloes}, or that it can be shielded, and that a robust charge should remain for PBHs of all masses, or for extremal Kerr-Newman PBHs of Planck mass.
 This implies that if PBHs constitute the DM for the Universe, they would most likely hold electric charge.